AdobeDocs/campaign-web.en/help/v8/msg/create-deliveries.md

 >[!CONTEXTUALHELP]
 >id="acw_deliveries_profile_enrichment_settings"
 >title="Enable profile enrichment"
->abstract="Select the fields for profile enrichment."
+>abstract="Select the fields for profile enrichment.
+Only fields with an index can be selected as reconciliation keys.
+Non supported fields are greyed out."

 You can create standalone deliveries from the **[!UICONTROL Deliveries]** left menu, or create deliveries in the context of a workflow, included or not in a campaign.